Age estimation · Field of practice

 Age estimation is structured in stages.
 Individual findings are not exaggerated in isolation, but are brought together in an integrated medical-anthropological appraisal.
 This restraint is not a deficiency, but methodologically required.
 Borderline cases in particular can only be assessed properly if minimum age, most probable age, and the range of the findings are kept distinct.

-Age estimation · Typical examinations
+Age estimation · Examination modules

 Typical examinations